MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 **Step 1: Establish trust relationship between your application and the Azure Data Explorer service**

-1. Open the [Azure portal](https://portal.azure.com/) and make sure that you are signed-in to the correct tenant (see top/right corner for the identity used to sign in to the portal).
+1. Open the [Azure portal](https://portal.azure.com/) and make sure that you're signed-in to the correct tenant (see top/right corner for the identity used to sign in to the portal).